Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 }
 ```

-This class maps an HTTP `GET` operation on path `/demo/report` to a `report` method.
-It accepts a query parameter, and uses an injected `Admin` instance to perform some user-define code (in this case, a custom report).
+This class maps an HTTP `GET` operation in the `/demo/report` path to a `report` method.
+It accepts a query parameter, and uses an injected `Admin` instance to perform user-defined code (in this case, a custom report).

 # Response

-To use Response you will need to import `org.openspaces.admin.rest.Response`, currently the Response support only String as a body.
+Currently the Response supports only String as a body.
+For other Response types, import `org.openspaces.admin.rest.Response`.

 For example:
 ```java